 Clinical and translational research encompasses a broad area of investigations that includes:

 - Patient-oriented research

 - Health services and outcomes research

 The Cardiovascular and Clinical Epidemiology track aims to develop creative and independent investigators who will be able to collaborate effectively with bench and applied scientists to improve disease prevention and treatment at both the clinical and population levels.
+Students engage in coursework and research applicable to the entire continuum of cardiovascular and clinical epidemiology – prevention and screening, diagnosis, treatment, disease management, and prognostication.
+Prior students, for example, have engaged in natural history studies, cohort studies, translational research studies, clinical trials, and meta-analyses.
 Coursework and mentorship emphasize the use of epidemiologic methods in clinical and translational research, as well as interdisciplinary training on the epidemiology of cardiovascular disease.

 The strengths of the program include the existing depth of interest and expertise in cardiovascular disease and clinical epidemiology at the Johns Hopkins Medical Institutions, as well as the enthusiasm, commitment, and experience in training and mentorship of the program faculty.